rdalen/Boxify/docs/getting-started.md

 # 2️⃣ Create a PCB Library Entry

-Create a new PCB Library Part Studio.

-Insert the imported STEP model.

-Configure:

-- PCB Length
-- PCB Width
-- PCB Thickness
-- Mounting holes
+Create a PCB Library entry where the imported STEP model is the "passenger" on a "carrier" (= prototype PCB from the onshape PCB library)

 The PCB Library becomes the reusable definition of your PCB.